Australia national rugby league team: 1970s

 The last time that Great Britain won the Ashes was in 1970.
 They won the series 2–1 in Australia.
 Out of 24 games played Great Britain won 22, drew one and lost one – making them the most successful British tourists so far.
 The 1970 Lions contained a galaxy of stars including captain Frank Myler, Roger Millward, Cliff Watson and Mal Reilly.
 Future Kangaroo Tour captain and later coach Bob Fulton made his test debut in the 1970 Ashes series (Fulton had actually played 3 games for Australia in the 1968 World Cup but at the time tests and World Cup games were classed differently).
-Harry Bath again coached Australia to victory in the 1970 World Cup Final in a brutal game that became known as the "Battle of Headingley".
+Harry Bath again coached Australia to victory in the 1970 World Cup final in a brutal game that became known as the "Battle of Headingley".
 Bath also coached the team on a tour of New Zealand in 1971.
 On that tour Geoff Starling became the youngest player to ever represent Australia.
 He was 18 years and 181 days old when playing a tour match against a New Zealand XIII at Huntly.

 Australia lost the 1972 World Cup Final to Great Britain in controversial circumstances.
 Australian captain Graeme Langlands was denied what seemed a fair try by being ruled offside by the French referee after catching a kick put up by halfback Dennis Ward.
 Television footage of the try showed Langlands was approximately a metre behind Ward when he kicked the ball.
 The French referee Georges Jameau's alleged reason for not awarding the try was that he did not believe anyone could have scored it from an onside position.
 The World Cup final was tied at 10–10 after full-time and was still locked after extra time.
 Great Britain were awarded the victory due to a higher points table placing after the pool rounds of the competition.
 The Final was also highlighted by an 80-metre try to Lions captain, winger Clive Sullivan.

 On the 1978 Kangaroo tour, Great Britain defeated Australia in the second test at Bradford, 18–14, before a crowd of 26,447.
 It took ten years, and fifteen consecutive test defeats before Britain could defeat the Kangaroos again, starting with Australia's 3–0 whitewash of the Lions during their 1979 Australasian tour.
 The Kangaroos had already won the first test 15–9 at Wigan and wrapped up the series with a 23–6 win in the third test at Headingley.
-However, the Australians were surprisingly defeated by the French team in both tests played at the end of the 1978 tour.
+However, the Australians were defeated by the French team in both tests played at the end of the 1978 tour.
 This was the last defeat of the Kangaroos in a series until 2005.